How To Create A Solid B2B LinkedIn Marketing Strategy

 LinkedIn is also a valuable tool for lead generation, particularly when it comes to generating more B2B leads.
 While other social media channels may only produce sufficient B2B lead generation, LinkedIn shines in this category.

-So much so that stats show 97% of a B2B business’ social media leads come from LinkedIn.
-In this guide, we’ll explore the benefits of having a B2B LinkedIn marketing strategy, how to create your own strategy, and tips and best practices for marketing success.
+So much so that stats show LinkedIn is 277% more effective for lead generation than Facebook and X. In this guide, we’ll explore the benefits of having a B2B LinkedIn marketing strategy, how to create your own strategy, and tips and best practices for marketing success.

 Why is LinkedIn Marketing Important?